apache/incubator-weex-site/source/guide/extend-android.md

 version: 2.1
 ---
 # Android extend
-  Weex provides an easy way to extend, as module-extend、component-extend and adapter-extend.
+  Weex supports module-extend、component-extend and adapter-extend.

 ## Module extend

-1. Customize module class must extends WXModule.
+1. Customize modules class must extend from WXModule.
-2. Extended method must add `@JSMethod (uiThread = false or true)` annotation, and you can set the method whether it is running on UI thread or not.
+2. Extended method must add @JSMethod (uiThread = false or true) annotation, which determines whether the method is run on UI thread.
-3. The access levels of mehtod must be `public`.
+3. The access level of mehtod must be `public`.
-4. Do not be obfuscated by tools like ProGuard.
+4. Do not obfuscate code using tools like ProGuard.
 5. Extended method suppport the data type of int, double, float, String, Map, List as its param.
 7. Register the module: `WXSDKEngine.registerModule("myModule", MyModule.class);`or else may report an error: `ReportException :undefined:9: TypeError: Object #<Object> has no method 'xxx'` .